hswsp/Building-height-estimation-from-a-CNN/README.md

-# Height Simulation From Single Imagery
+# Height Simulation From Single Image

 This is for building height estimation from a single image using convolutional neural networks